Khalidium/Inviter-bot/README.md

 # Inviter
- A Discord bot to give users access to server's content
+ A Discord bot to give users access to server's content, and can destroy it.